zinaLacina/mutualBookstore/README.md

 We have two different profiles for the application.
 Dev profile for the development, and Prod profile for the production.

 ## Security
 The application uses Spring security combine with JWT to secure access of the data.
 To bookmark a book, you need to be login first.
-The application will create a token that will last 30 seconds.
+The application will create a token that will last 5 minutes.
 The creation of the token is managed by the class JwtTokenProvider.java
 ```java
 public String generateToken(Authentication authentication){
     UserBookstore user = (UserBookstore)authentication.getPrincipal();